GuidoBR/GuidoPercu.dev/content/library/book-review-noise-a-flaw-in-human-judgment.md

 >   should be their only goal.
 Keep your values and your facts
 >   separate.”

-In the XVIII century, Carl Friedrich Gauss and Adrien-Marie Legendre invented the [method of least squares](https://en.wikipedia.org/wiki/Least_squares), a way to rule for scoring the contribution of individual errors to the overall error.
-This method has applications on many areas, including [finance](https://www.investopedia.com/terms/l/least-squares-method.asp), [statistics](https://www.jmp.com/en_ch/statistics-knowledge-portal/what-is-regression/the-method-of-least-squares.html), and on Noise analysis.
+In the XVIII century, Carl Friedrich Gauss and Adrien-Marie Legendre created the [method of least squares](https://en.wikipedia.org/wiki/Least_squares), a way to rule for scoring the contribution of individual errors to the overall error.
+This method has applications in many areas, including [finance](https://www.investopedia.com/terms/l/least-squares-method.asp), [statistics](https://www.jmp.com/en_ch/statistics-knowledge-portal/what-is-regression/the-method-of-least-squares.html), and Noise analysis.
 The authors use this method to get the error equations -- that remind us of the Pythagorean theorem:

 > Error in a single measurement = Bias + Noisy Error
 >